Dow Jones Appoints Ben Levisohn as Editor in Chief of Barron's

 About NWS

 News Corporation is a diversified media and information services company.
 Its Digital Real Estate Services segment consists of the Company’s interest in REA Group and Move.
 REA Group is a digital media business specializing in property and property-related services on its Websites and mobile apps.
-Move is a provider of digital real estate services in the United States and primarily operates a real estate information, advertising and services platform, as well as its referral-based services, online tools and services to do-it-yourself landlords and tenants.
-Its Dow Jones segment consists of Dow Jones, a global provider of news and business information, which distributes its content and data through a variety of media channels.
+Move is a provider of digital real estate services in the United States and primarily operates Realtor.com, a real estate information, advertising and services platform, its referral-based services, online tools and services to do-it-yourself landlords and tenants.
+Its Dow Jones segment includes Dow Jones, a global provider of news and business information, which distributes its content and data through a variety of media channels.
 Its Book Publishing segment consists of HarperCollins, a consumer book publisher with operations in 15 countries.
 Its News Media segment consists of News Corp Australia, News UK and the New York Post and includes The Australian, The Daily Telegraph, among others.

 About the author